NelsonGomesNeto/ProgramC/Algorithms and Data Structures/README.md

 * There are two main implementations of LCA, both use a Sparse Table to speed up their queries and takes O(n\*lg) to preprocess.
 * Eulerian Tour (O(1) queries):
   * Despite being extremely fast and very easy to understand, it's not flexible
-  * It works by build a RMQ on top of the tree's Eulerian tour
+  * It works by building a RMQ on top of the tree's Eulerian tour
     * Run a DFS, *every time* you're in u: add u to the Eulerian tour
       * Even each single time you return from it's child
     * Build RMQ on top of the Eulerian Tour